network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 It uses common protocols and mechanisms to measure user experience specifically when the network is under working conditions.
-The measurement is expressed as "Round-trips Per Minute" (RPM) and should be included with throughput (up and down) and idle latency as critical indicators of network quality.
+The measurement is expressed as "Round-trips Per Minute" (RPM) and should be included with goodput (up and down) and idle latency as critical indicators of network quality.

 --- middle